andrasq/node-qtimeit/Readme.md

     // #1  93,468,158 ops/sec (31 runs of 5m calls in 1.658 out of 4.373 sec, +/- 2.16%) 1000
     // #2  47,414,812 ops/sec (22 runs of 5m calls in 2.320 out of 4.059 sec, +/- 1.94%) 507

+More examples can be found in the [qtimeit overview](https://github.com/andrasq/node-docs/blob/master/qtimeit.md).

 Api
 ---